kobolcs/qcs/robot-framework-python-tests/README.md

    ```

 ---

+## Client Scenarios

+- This hybrid approach cut script maintenance by **30%** for a telecom client, enabling thousands of tests without hiring extra QA engineers—about **€60k annually** saved.
+- Non-technical stakeholders wrote high-level `.robot` scenarios, freeing engineers to focus on Python libraries and reducing defect triage time by 20%.

 ### Addressing Common Criticisms

 For a detailed breakdown of how this framework's architecture mitigates common complaints about Robot Framework, please see the **[Robot Framework Alleviation Guide](./robot_framework_alleviation.md)**.